 Getting divorce in France: Different divorce procedures

-The bill to modernize the justice of the XXI century dated November 2016, 18th instituted divorce amicably without a judge.
-Thus, from January 1, 2017, spouses who opt for a divorce by mutual consent no longer pass before the judge to get divorced.
+The law to modernize the justice of the XXI century dated November 2016, 18th instituted a new divorce without judiciary process.
+Thus, from January 1, 2017, spouses no longer pass before the judge to get divorced.

-Proceedings in process on 1 January 2017 remain judicial if the request for divorce by mutual consent has been filed before that date.
+Note: Proceedings in process on 1 January 2017 remain judicial if the request for divorce by mutual consent has been filed before that date.

 Only one pass before the judge is sufficient (unless the judge refuses to homologate the convention).
 The spouses can share the same lawyer.

-If one of the spouses is the object of a protective measure (guardianship or curatorship in particular), divorce by mutual consent is forbidden.
+Note: If one of the spouses is the object of a protective measure (guardianship or curatorship in particular), divorce by mutual consent is forbidden.

 The judge then ensure that each spouse freely gave his agreement.
 The judge pronounces the divorce and rules on the consequences.

 Only one spouse can apply for divorce when the conjugal bond has been irrevocably damaged.
 This is the case if the spouses live apart for at least two years.

-In order to encourage spouses as far as possible to come to an agreement, the new law creates three avenues which enable spouses to move from one type of divorce to another.
+In order to encourage spouses as far as possible to come to an agreement, the law creates three avenues which enable spouses to move from one type of divorce to another.

 Divorce and gifts made between spouses